jdrew1303/research-methods/README.md

 Throughout both Michaelmas and Hilary term you will need to submit homeworks, assignments and a research project.
 You are free to conduct the homework with SPSS or an alternative statistical software (for example Stata or R, but _not_ Excel).

 Some general rules:
 1. The assignments must be typed into a LaTeX or Word/Open Office document and submitted as a PDF via Turnitin.
-Screenshots of the SPSS output are _not_ sufficient as you will need to interpret the results and predures.
+Screenshots of the SPSS output are _not_ sufficient as you will need to describe and interpret the results and procedures.

 2. If you include tables, do not use a screenshot, but use the "export" function from SPSS.
 Please save figures appropriately in [high resolution](https://thepoliticalmethodologist.com/2013/11/25/making-high-resolution-graphics-for-academic-publishing/) (I recommend PDF as vector graphic formats have the best possible quality).